DevCycleHQ/AI-Prompts-And-Rules/install-prompts/react-openfeature.md

    **Temporary hardcoding for testing**
    - Add the SDK key directly in code with clear TODO comments
    - This is suitable for local testing only
-   - Provie the user guidance that they MUST replace this before committing or deploying
+   - Provide the user guidance that they MUST replace this before committing or deploying
      </fallback_path>
      </decision_tree>